heysergio/my-first-repo/README.md

 Three of my favorite books are:

-- *Thorns for Elgernoon* by Vladimir Lenin
+- *Thorns for Eldernoon* by Vladimir Lenin
 - *American goods* by Neil Degrasse Tyson
 - *Hyperion* by Jack the Handsome